ty7swkr/cppurcu/README.md

 - **Lock-Free Reads**: Implemented so that contention is minimized on the read path after cache warm-up.
 - **Optional Background Destruction**: retirement_thread can offload object destruction to a separate thread, reducing burden on reader threads
 - **Performance**: about 5-15x improvement over mutex-based approaches in tested environments
+- **Snapshot Isolation**: RAII guard pattern for snapshot isolation in the calling thread
 <br>

 ## What is cppurcu?